 Choose quality over quantity.
-In spending more money on less meat, you will find greater satiation because the food will have a richer nutritional profile.
+In spending more money on less meat, you will find greater satiation because the food will have better taste, and a richer nutritional profile.
 Think of meat as a flavoring, rather than the main dish, and you will do fine.

 When to Eat MeatThe best time of day to eat meat is lunch.
 Agni, the digestive fire, is strongest between 11am and 2pm.
 Your body can handle the heavy nature of meat most efficiently at this time of day.
 A simple dinner of vegetables and grains, with occasional light protein such as fish or chicken, will help you have a comfortable night's sleep, and you will wake up ready to hop out of bed in the morning.

-About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda.
-His approach to Ayurveda exudes a certain ease, which many find enjoyable and insightful.
-John also directs Joyful Belly's School of Ayurveda, which specializes in digestive tract pathology & Ayurvedic nutrition.
-John and his wife Natalie recently published Explore Your Hunger: A Guide to Hunger, Appetite & Food.
+About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda biocharacteristics.
+His approach to Ayurveda is clinical, yet exudes an ease which many find enjoyable and insightful.
+John also directs Joyful Belly's School of Ayurveda, offering professional clinical training in Ayurveda for over 15 years.

-John's interest in Ayurveda and digestive tract pathology was inspired by a complex digestive disorder acquired from years of international travel, including his public service work in South Asia.
+John's interest in Ayurveda and specialization in digestive tract pathology was inspired by a complex digestive disorder acquired from years of international travel, as well as public service work in South Asia.
 John's commitment to the detailed study of digestive disorders reflects his zeal to get down to the roots of the problem.
 His hope and belief in the capacity of each & every client to improve their quality of life is nothing short of a personal passion.
 John's creativity in the kitchen and delight in cooking for others comes from his family oriented upbringing.
 In addition to his certification in Ayurveda, John holds a bachelor's degree in mathematics from Harvard University.

 John enjoys sharing Ayurveda within the context of his Catholic roots, and finds Ayurveda gives him an opportunity to participate in the healing mission of the Church.
 Jesus expressed God's love by feeding and healing the sick.
 That kindness is the fundamental ministry of Ayurveda as well.
 Outside of work, John enjoys spending time with his wife and 6 kids, and pursuing his love of theology, philosophy, and language.